How to effectively work with a foreign tailor online?

 Contacting clothiers online because they are located somewhere in the other side of the world is usually what people do when there really is no tailor that they like anywhere near their area.

-I’m in the United States and I have orders come in from all over the world for my custom clothier, A Tailored Suit.
+I'm in the United States and I used to have orders come in from all over the world for my custom clothier, A Tailored Suit (not active now).

 I also have friends in Bangkok, in Hong Kong, in London, who are working with clients all over the world.